NBC's Peacock: Prices, discounts, launch date, devices, shows and movies

 Original drama

-- A revival of Battlestar Galactica (itself a reboot of the 1970s sci-fi series) by Mr. Robot creator Sam Esmail.
+- A revival of Battlestar Galactica by Mr. Robot creator Sam Esmail.

 - An anthology series that'll base its first installment on Hatching Twitter, Nick Bilton's best-selling book about the creation of that social network.